MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 2. Make sure AutoFish is enabled in config file
 3. Login with MCC
 4. Do /useitem and you should see "threw a fishing rod"
-5. To stop fishing, do /useitem again right after the message "threw a fishing rod"
+5. To stop fishing, do /useitem again

 Disclaimer
 ------